JasonGao76/WRONGJason/_posts/2024-03-14-Main_Game_Screen_ML.md

       }
       [firstnumber, secondnumber, thirdnumber, fourthnumber] = inputs;

-      // First number used to determine gender and alone if (firstnumber % 2 == 0) {
+      // first number used to determine gender and alone if (firstnumber % 2 == 0) {
         sex = 'm';
         alone = 'y';